Hadokane/CI_PP2_HUG/README.md

 As a site user/game player, I want to:

-1. Be able to interact with the elements of the game and reach a desired result:
+1. Be able to interact with the elements of the game and reach the desired result:

     1. Do the buttons work and direct you to an expected place?